Li-amK/pico/README.md

 # Pico
 USB Rubber Ducky like device with a Raspberry PI Pico

-Just a quick note: This whole thing is based on [The pico-ducky Repository by @dbisu](https://github.com/dbisu/pico-ducky).

-The files that are on the board are also in the [Pico Board](https://github.com/Li-amK/pico/tree/main/Pico%20Board) Folder.
+The files that are on the board are located in the [Pico Board](https://github.com/Li-amK/pico/tree/main/Pico%20Board) Folder.

 Board Firmware is [Circuitpython](https://circuitpython.org/board/raspberry_pi_pico/).